14 MAR 2023

 at The Chapel Royal, St James's Palace in July 1893

-It was at the Coronation of King Edward VII (1841(1901-1910) on 9th August 1902, Alice first met her future husband - Prince Andrew 'Andrea' of Greece & Denmark (1882-1944), the fourth son of King George I of the Hellenes, formerly Prince William of Denmark (Schleswig-Holstein-Sonderburg-Glücksburg) (1845-1913), the brother of Queen Alexandra (1844-1925) Queen Consort of King Edward VII (1841(1901-1910).
+It was at the gathering of relations for the Coronation of King Edward VII (1841(1901-1910) which was originally planned for 26th June 1902, that Alice first met at Buckingham Palace, her future husband - Prince Andrew 'Andrea' of Greece & Denmark (1882-1944), the fourth son of King George I of the Hellenes, formerly Prince William of Denmark (Schleswig-Holstein-Sonderburg-Glücksburg) (1845-1913), the brother of Queen Alexandra (1844-1925) Queen Consort of King Edward VII (1841(1901-1910).
 His mother was Grand Duchess Olga Constantinovna of Russia (1851-1926), a granddaughter of Tsar Nicholas I of Russia (1796-1855).
+The Coronation was subsequently rescheduled to 9th August 1902, when The King was fully recovered after a life saving operation for appendicitis - which in 1902 had a high mortality rate.

 Alice’s childhood was difficult - she was diagnosed as being congenitally deaf from an early age, but with encouragement from her mother, she learnt to lip read and speak both English and German.
 Her mother (who educated all of her four children at home) was an open-minded liberal who tutored her children in the same manner.
 Mountbatten (Alice’s youngest brother) said of their mother that she was "a walking encyclopædia" and that she "was outspoken and open-minded to a degree quite unusual in members of the Royal Family" and that she "was also entirely free from prejudice about politics or colour and things of that kind."